 Regarding emerging tech, Rüst claims to be "a big believer in blockchain."
 She supports that an enormous opportunity exists both from a crypto and a blockchain perspective.
 "I think that we'll see much more of that.
 AI automation and causal inference are also going to be a requirement, and we're going to see more and more of that on the supply chain side too.
 People just can't cope with the amount of work that needs to be done to create the quality of product needed.
 Doing it all manually is just no longer doable."

 Grant agrees with Rüst, particularly regarding the trends around digital transformation and distributed ledger technology.
 However, she also has another important point to add.
 "A lot is happening in the environment, absolutely.
 But if you really dig under the technology trends, analytics is absolutely key.
-I see more capability in creating those analytics that drive into the real insights and linking that to the automation side of things.
+I see more capability in creating those analytics that drives into the real insights and linking that to the automation side of things.
 It's really important to look at what's being automated, but also redefine the business model where it's necessary."

 Today, there's also a lot of big talk about the metaverse – and a lot of wariness about the risks this evolving concept brings.
 "Technology trends are great," says Grant, "however, we all like human connection in life.
 So it's important to keep the metaverse in its place and make sure technology really serves us.
 Technologists and industry leaders need to make sure that our day-to-day life is more than technology – it should blend into the background of a seamless life experience."

-What are the biggest challenges when implementing digital transformation and how to overcome them?
+What are the biggest challenges when implementing digital transformation, and how to overcome them?

 When implementing a major digital transformation project, there are things you've got to do and sort out before you even start, supports Rüst.
 "Number one is that you need to have the right level of seniority to support it.
 Without that, it doesn't matter how hard you work; you will fail.
 Suppose you have people at the very top evangelising and supporting the project even if they don't understand it.
 In that case, they can clear the way for the people behind them to join, who will be actually driving it."
 In her opinion, it's not individuals who are driving transformation, "you've really got to believe that it's a culture of transformation."